wp-plugins/hit-sniffer-blog-stats/readme.txt

 2. Hitsniffer statistics widget, show your website statistics to your visitors.
 3. Hitsniffer dashboard widget, allow you to easily see your visitors.
 4. Live Support, Chat directly with your online visitors.
-4. Detailed Visitors Information and Analysis.
+5. Detailed Visitors Information and Analysis.
+6. Visitors on the world map.

 == Changelog ==

+= 2.6 =
++ World Map admin widget added
++ Added World Map feature screenshot to plugin
+* Updated Configuration page theme

 = 2.5.9.7 =
-+ Wordpress 3.3 Compatibility
+* Wordpress 3.3 Compatibility

 = 2.5.9 =
-+ Security Fix: Option to enable hitsniffer dashboard widget for administrators only. ( Thanks to R. Ramos )
+* Security Fix: Option to enable hitsniffer dashboard widget for administrators only. ( Thanks to R. Ramos )

 = 2.5.8 =
 + New Layout for Visitor's Detailed page, counting returning visits too.
 + Map Clustering in hitsniffer dashboard.
 + New Visitor sound and message notification in hitsniffer dashboard.
-+ Optimized and refreshed "Pages" and "Visitors" section in hitsniffer's dashboard.
+* Optimized and refreshed "Pages" and "Visitors" section in hitsniffer's dashboard.
 + Visitor's Search, Improved Chat Quality.

 = 2.5.7.1 =
-+ Live Chat Invitation have Decline button now
+* Live Chat Invitation have Decline button now

 = 2.5.7 =
-+ Custom Online/Offline Icon for Live Support Button
+* Ability to use Custom Online/Offline Icon for Live Support Button

 = 2.5.6 =
 + New Theme for Wordpress Dashboard Widget
-+ Wordpress 3.2.1 Compatibility
+* Wordpress 3.2.1 Compatibility
-+ Widget Screenshot updated.
+* Widget Screenshot updated.

 = 2.5.2 =
-+ Fixed Languages errors in plugin.
+* Fixed Language errors in plugin.

 = 2.5 =
 + New Widget Added, Hit Sniffer Statistics allow show your site statistics in your website.
 + New Screenshots added.
-+ few bugs with previous versions has been fixed
+* few bugs with previous versions has been fixed
-+ added compatibility for wordpress 3.2
+* added compatibility for wordpress 3.2
-+ fixed broken compatibility for wordpress 1.5
+* fixed broken compatibility for wordpress 1.5

 = 2.4.5.6 =
-+ Wordpress 3.1.3 compatibility.
+* Wordpress 3.1.3 compatibility.
-+ Temporary disabled One Click Install Feature.
+- Temporary disabled One Click Install Feature.

 = 2.4.5.5 =
 + Ability to customize widget theme.